 Symbiotics is a member of several industry organizations, some in the sustainable finance and impact investing sectors, others in legal and environmental areas.
 The objective is to support the growth of the sustainable finance industry by sharing knowledge and building common industry practice.
-Symbiotics commitments include its B Corp Certification, its yearly submission of the Impact Principles, as well as the reporting framework for the Principles for Responsible Investment 'PRI' and the commitment to the UN Race to Zero via the SME Climate Hubs.
+The following affiliations underscore the group's dedication to upholding high ESG standards and contributing to the global discourse on impact finance: